-Nicole Loher is a triathlete, Adidas ambassador, and all-around fitness guru all while balancing a badass day job in the fashion industry (and several side gigs to boot).
+Nicole Loher is a triathlete, Adidas ambassador, and all-around fitness guru all while balancing a badass day job (and several side gigs to boot).
 Needless to say, she’s an inspiration in the art of hustling—and she’s totally game to share her knowledge.
-Follow her column Part-Time Athlete for her expert advice on everything from establishing a training regimen to finding early-morning gym motivation.
 Below she shares the drastic changes she made to her diet to get her body in racing shape.

 We know this scenario so well: Deciding to “lose weight” or “tone up,” getting a gym membership, tossing all the “bad stuff” from cabinets and fridges, and becoming obsessed with eating as “clean” as possible—most times never maxing out over 1000 calories a day.

 I’ve been there too.
 Many times.
 It was until after my first triathlon racing season that I realized how undernourished my body was.
 I was always cold and tired, every workout felt like I put my muscles through the wringer, and it seemed like I was almost always sick.
 The problem, which didn’t feel like a problem at the time because I was doing as I had always done, was that I was eating about 1200 calories a day.
 And if we’re being quite honest, the food I was eating wasn’t really even nutrient-dense.
 My body was burning energy, and subsequently calories, like a furnace—but I wasn’t giving it what it needed to perform.
 Talk about a recipe for disaster.

 It took opening up to a friend who has worked in the fitness world for many years about my chronic tiredness and inability to push past a certain point in my training to understand that I just needed to eat more.
 Like many women, I grew up with extreme self-confidence issues and a perception that I needed to be thin to be “worth” anything in society.